Einstein Probe discovery of EP J171159.4-333253: an eclipsing neutron star low-mass X-ray binary with clocked bursts: Data analysis and results

-We also performed time-resolved spectral analysis for all the bursts.
-For each burst, we divided the whole time span into several segments and performed spectral fitting for each segment with the same models adopted for the time-averaged analysis.
-For \nustar\ bursts we further tied the normalization of $\texttt{nthComp}$, $K_{\rm Comp}$, across the different segments in order to better constrain the variations of the $\texttt{bbodyrad}$ model parameters used to describe the thermal emission during the bursts, given the relatively low count statistics in each segment.
+We performed time-resolved spectral analysis for all the bursts.
+For each burst, we divided the whole time span into several segments and performed spectral fitting for each segment.
+For the seven bursts in the \nustar\ dataset (Table~\ref{tab:bursts}), the \texttt{Xspec} model adopted in the analysis is $\texttt{TBabs} \times (\texttt{nthComp}+\texttt{bbodyrad})$, where $\texttt{nthComp}$ is used to account for the persistent emission during the burst and $\texttt{bbodyrad}$ models the burst spectrum.
+During the spectral fitting, the values of $N_{\rm H}$, $\Gamma$, $kT_{\rm e}$, $kT_{\rm bb}$ (note that $kT_{\rm bb}$ here is a parameter of $\texttt{nthComp}$, representing the temperature of the seed photons for Comptonization) were fixed to those derived from the broadband spectral analysis of the persistent emission (Table~\ref{tab:fit_broadband}).
+We further tied the normalization of $\texttt{nthComp}$, $K_{\rm Comp}$, across the different segments in order to better constrain the variations of the $\texttt{bbodyrad}$ model parameters used to describe the thermal emission during the bursts, given the relatively low count statistics in each segment.
+A similar analysis was also performed for bursts in the EP/FXT dataset (Table~\ref{tab:bursts}), adopting a simplified model of $\texttt{TBabs} \times \texttt{bbodyrad}$ due to the limited bandpass of FXT.
+In order to account for the persistent emission which is not included in such a model, we used the pre-burst persistent spectrum as background.
 We were able to derive acceptable fits (with $\chi^2_{\rm red} < 1.5$) and constrain the spectral parameters for most of the time segments.
 The evolution of $F_{\rm bst,bol}$, $kT_{\rm bst,bb}$ and $K_{\rm bst,bb}$ for each burst is presented in Figure~\ref{fig:NuSTAR_burst_time_res} (\nustar) and Figure~\ref{fig:FXT_burst_time_res} (EP/FXT).
 We found no evidence for photospheric radius expansion \citep[see e.g.][]{Lewin1993} in either of the datasets, implying that the burst luminosities are sub-Eddington.
 The peak burst temperature can reach $\sim2$\,keV (e.g. burst No.~7) and the peak bolometric flux during the bursts is $\sim2.6\times10^{-9}\,\flux$ (burst No.~16).